alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

 ```

 A breakpoint can be used by creating a class extending `gdb.Breakpoint` and providing a `stop()`
-method which will be executed when the breakpoint will be triggered (**before** running the program).
+method which will be executed when the breakpoint will be triggered (**before** running the actual instruction).
 In the example below, `PreBP` sets up the memory and registers before an ECALL and snapshots the
 state allowing the `PostBP` to read input arguments and perform asserts.